Here are the states where teens smoke the most pot

 A recent report compared the youth marijuana usage rates across the U.S. states, revealing some surprising differences.

-- The report is based on the most recent data from the National Survey on Drugs Use and Mental Health.
+- The report is based on the most recent data from the National Survey on Drug Use and Mental Health.

 - Overall, the share of younger Americans (17 and under) who have used marijuana in the past year declined slightly from 2016 to 2017, but some states showed increases.